mxbmrp3

 2. Run the installer - it will:

-• Auto-detect your MX Bikes installation (Steam or standalone)
+• Auto-detect your MX Bikes and GP Bikes installations (Steam or standalone)

 • Handle upgrades automatically (preserves your settings)